Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 		An application launcher will be added your applications menu when using :file:`.deb` or :file:`.rpm` installations.
 Click it to start the :term:`Particl Desktop` client.

+	 		.. note:: Ignoring step 4 might cause a degraded blockchain sync experience and everything takes longer than expected or might cause communications problems.
+If you are unsure how to apply rules to your firewall and anti-virus software, please review the vendor's documentation of your installed programs.

 	 	.. tip::

 	 		If you want to launch it from the terminal, quotation marks may be required because there is a space in the name (Particl Desktop).